Eva-Kuk/unique-wings/README.md

 - An incentive to buy shoes and handbags presented in the store.

 **Site owner goals:**
-- Build a store with two different collections shoes ang bags wher users can search for, secure purchase
+- Build a store with two different collections shoes ang bags where users can search for, secure purchase.
-- To create, update and delete unnesesary products.
+- To create, update and delete unnecessary products.
-- To provide the blog with the latest collections, fashion news which encourage users to return to the site
+- To provide the blog with the latest collections, fashion news which encourage users to return to the site.

 **Customer Goals:**
 - Easy to register and log in into the account.
-- Easy to search for shoes ang bags by categories, rating, price, and find  the information about them
+- Easy to search for shoes ang bags by categories, rating, price, and find  the information about them.
 - Easy and secure checkout process.
 - Easy to find links to social media accounts to follow the news about the website.
-- Easy to find contact form for possible enquiries about profile or recipes.
+- Easy to find contact form for possible inquiries about profile or recipes.
 - Easy to find and enjoy reading latest posts collections, news on the blog.

-2. ## Scope
+## 2. Scope

 **Functional Requirements**

 - Mobile-first website that is responsive on all devices.
-- Informative Landing Page
+- Informative Landing Page.
 - The navbar has been fixed, and is accessed by clicking on the 'hamburger' icon in the top left hand corner of the screen on small and medium devices.
 When the 'hamburger' icon is clicked, the 'All Products', 'Shoes', 'Bags', 'Special Offers',  'Blog' and 'Contact links are displayed, as well as a 'home' link.
 - The Search box has been replaced by an icon on small devices, which displays a search box when clicked.
-- Search by a keyword function that users can search for product by keyword
+- Search by a keyword function that users can search for product by keyword.

-3. ## Structure
+## 3. Structure
 The frontend is integrated into the backend using Python and Django with a PostgreSQL Database.
 The site has a simple layout, heavily influenced by the Bootstrap framework.
 The navbar always sits at the top of each page, taking the user to all the site sections they can access.
 Only the pages relevant to the user are displayed e.g. a logged-in user will not see a link to the 'login' page as they are logged in.
 Equally, a logged out user will not see a link to the 'logout' page as they are already logged out.
 If a user tries to manually enter an invalid page URL, they will be redirected automatically to the homepage.
 There is also a search bar on the navbar, prompting a user to search for a 'mountain' or resort.

 An unauthenticated user cannot access certain parts of the website such as the 'bag' and 'checkout' pages as only an authenticated user can make purchases.
-If a user tries to access a 'forbidden' page, they will be either automatically redirected with an error message toast appearing or asked to log in/register as required.
+If a user tries to access a 'forbidden' page, they will be either automatically redirected with an error message appearing or asked to log in/register as required.

 ## Database Schema

 ### **DATA MODELS RELATIONS**

 **Database Structure**
+The project data schema was planned using [dbdiagram.io](https://dbdiagram.io/home)

 ![dbdiagram](wireframes/readme/dbdiagram-structure.png)

 **Relational Database tables schema**

 ### "UserProfile" model used to store user information.
-The "UserProfile" is linked to the "User" and "Order" model.
+The "UserProfile" is related to the "User" and "Order" model.
+Stores default delivery information.
+UserProfile is automatically created or updated using a Django receiver when a User object is updated or created.

 | *Field*                 | *Field type*  | *Attributes*                                 |
 | ----------------------- | ------------- | -------------------------------------------- |